ibm-cloud-docs/account/faqs-migration.md

 {: #dc-determine-utilization}
 {: faq}

 In general, you need to understand which specific resources within the system are required regarding things like the processor, memory, disk, and network.
-Having this information can help you better size your new system.
-For example, a system where memory capacity is frequently overcommitted is likely to benefit from larger memory sizes in the target system that you migrate to.
+Having this information can help you better estimate the capacity of your new system.
+For example, a system where memory capacity is frequently overcommitted is likely to benefit from higher memory capacity in the target system that you migrate to.

 Most operating systems provide tools that you can use to understand the utilization of your system, for example, vmstat and iostat on Linux or Windows System Performance Monitor.
 Performance monitoring and tuning is something that you might invest significant time and effort in.

 For more information, contact the [Client Success team](https://www.ibm.com/cloud/data-centers?focusArea=WCP%20-%20Pooled%20CSM&contactmodule){: external}.